Blog

 electric-cars-australia-07

 Polestar is a spin-off electric car brand from Volvo.
-Its latest release will cost you $64,608 and offers strong competition to the Tesla Model 3—at a much more affordable price.
+Its latest release offers strong competition to the Tesla Model 3—at a much more affordable price.

 3. Porsche Taycan